Loyalty in D2C: How brands selling through third-party retailers can build customer loyalty

 What makes the D2C ecommerce strategy so unique and appealing is the level of control brands have over the whole customer experience (CX).
 Unlike FMCG (fast-moving consumer goods) brands selling through intermediaries, their digitally native D2C counterparts get the benefit of a whole lot of customer data.

-The D2C model allows brands to collect first-party data on their consumers; data which then offers endless possibilities.
+The D2C model allows brands to collect first-party data on their consumers; data which then offers endless possibilities (especially when powered by the right customer loyalty solution).
 From getting a complex picture of who their customers are, and being able to make informed business decisions, to customizing products according to their customers’ preferences, data and analytics truly are the crux of D2C’s success and appeal.
 Harry’s, a grooming supplies brand and one of the pioneers of D2C, has created its products by crowdsourcing customer preference data from its shoppers.

 One of the key benefits of D2C marketing is also greater control over brand identity.
 Brands selling through third-party retailers run the risk of getting subsumed by hundreds of other brands sold by the same retailer, which is why in order to stand out they often have to invest large amounts of money in mass advertising, such as billboards, TV, and radio.
 D2C brands, on the other hand, enjoy deeper digital connections with consumers and command over their brand messaging at very little cost; providing ample opportunity to build customer loyalty.